 Reformation Day is a Protestant Christian religious holiday in Germany, celebrated on October 31, in commemoration of Martin Luther’s Reformation movement of XVI century.
 According to history on this day 1517, Luther nailed his famous 95 Theses at a church door, in which he expressed his concerns over corruption in the Catholic church.

-November 1: All Saints’ Day (Allerheiligen) (R).
+November 1: All Saints’ Day (Allerheiligen) (R)

 All Saints Day is a Christian holiday in Germany devoted to remembering and praying for the departed believers.
-Aside of church services people also lit candles and decorate the graves of their beloved ones with flowers and wreaths.
+Aside from church services people also lit candles and decorate the graves of their beloved ones with flowers and wreaths.
 Families also gather together for meals.
 It is celebrated in Baden-Württemberg, Bavaria, North Rhine-Westphalia, Rhineland-Palatinate, Saarland and parts of Thuringia.

 Day of Prayer and Repentance is celebrated on the last Wednesday before November.
-From 1990 to 1994 it was a public holiday for the whole Germany, which the German people exchanged it for health insurance improvements.
+From 1990 to 1994 it was a public holiday for the whole of Germany, which the German people exchanged for health insurance improvements.
 However, now it is a public holiday only in the state of Saxony in Germany.
 The idea of the event is that Protestant Christians pray or reflect in order to find again the way to God.
 It is celebrated in Saxony.

-December 25: Christmas Day (Weihnachtstag) (N).
+December 25: Christmas Day (Weihnachtstag) (N)

 Christmas Day is a public holiday in Germany and is celebrated on December 25.
 The German traditions of this day are similar to those around the globe.
-The colorful German Christmas market is among these traditions together with Santa, the decorated tree, and special dishes.
+The colourful German Christmas market is among these traditions together with Santa, the decorated tree, and special dishes.

-December 26: Boxing Day/St. Stephen’s Day (Stephanstag) (N).
+December 26: Boxing Day/St. Stephen’s Day (Stephanstag) (N)